backstage/backstage/contrib/docs/tutorials/help-im-behind-a-corporate-proxy.md

 In `app-config.local.yaml`, you will probably need to make some changes, the exact values will depend on your setup.

-For instance, if your public url is `https://your-public-url.com` and the port `3000` and `8080` are proxified as is:
+For instance, if your public url is `https://your-public-url.com` and the port `3000` and `8080` are open:

 ```yaml
 app: